roebel/potistiri_fork_py3/README.md

     ~/.config/potistiri/servers.conf

-This conf file can store connection details for a certain coquelicot instance such as the service's url, authentication type and authentication credentials.
+This file can store connection details for a certain coquelicot instance such as the service's url, authentication type and authentication credentials.

 You can run potistiri with the '--setconf' parameter in order to initialize the configuration file.
 Alternatively,you may directly create and edit the file.

-Sample configurations files are included in this repo, one for each authentication type, but it's basically like this:
+Sample configurations files are included in this repo, one for each authentication type, but it's basically like this.

+### LDAP ###

     [some_service_name]
     server = https://files.provider.org